brianko1850/phase-1-project/README.md

-# phase-1-project
+# Phase-1-project

-This is the phase one project
+This is a single page application with html, CSS and javascript component.

 ## drink-recipes